The SKA Project

 From challenging Einstein’s seminal theory of relativity to the limits, looking at how the very first stars and galaxies formed just after the big bang, in a way never before observed in any detail, helping scientists understand the nature of a mysterious force known as dark energy, the discovery of which gained the Nobel Prize for physics, through to understanding the vast magnetic fields which permeate the cosmos, and, one of the greatest mysteries known to humankind…are we alone in the Universe, the SKA will truly be at the forefront of scientific research.

-Early science observations are expected to start in 2020 with a partial array.
+Early science observations are expected to start in the mid-2020s with a partial array.

-Organisations from 12 countries are members of the SKA Organisation – Australia, Canada, China, France, India, Italy, New Zealand, Spain, South Africa, Sweden, The Netherlands and the United Kingdom.
+Organisations from 13 countries are members of the SKA Organisation – Australia, Canada, China, France, Germany, India, Italy, New Zealand, Spain, South Africa, Sweden, The Netherlands and the United Kingdom.
 This global organisation is managed by the not-for-profit SKA Organisation, who have their headquarters at the Jodrell Bank Observatory, near Manchester in the United Kingdom.
 The participating countries page details more on the countries involved in the SKA.